Atlanta Hawks: Orlando Magic

 The Hawks and the Orlando Magic have an intense rivalry, mostly stemming from playoff competitions and the rising stardom of Dwight Howard and Josh Smith, both from the 2004 NBA draft and who were both raised in Georgia.

 The two teams faced each other three times in the playoffs in 1996, 2010, and 2011.
 The Magic beat the Hawks in the second round of the 1996 playoffs in five games and swept their 2010 playoff matchup.
 The Hawks eliminated the Magic 4–2 in the first round of the 2011 playoffs.

+In 2025 and 2026, several Hawks players were injured in play against the Magic, including Vít Krejčí and Larry Nance Jr. in the same game in 2025, and Jock Landale late in the 2026 season.
+Trae Young and coach Quin Snyder have both expressed frustration at the Magic's physical style of play against the Hawks: "The game plan [of the Magic] against the Hawks," Snyder said after Landale's injury, "is to try to punk us."

+Charlotte Hornets

+The rivalry between the Charlotte Hornets and Atlanta Hawks is driven by their proximity along the I-85 corridor (roughly 250 miles apart) and frequent Southeast Division matchups.
+While rarely reaching the intensity of NFL matchups between the Panthers and Falcons, they have maintained a competitive, often streaky history from the late 1980s through the 2020s.